Anderson Cooper Welcomes Baby No. 2 With Former Partner Benjamin Maisani - E! Online

 Anderson Cooper has announced some breaking baby news.

-The anchor shared on Feb.
-10 while on CNN that he and former partner Benjamin Maisani have welcomed a second baby, a boy named Sebastian Luke Maisani-Cooper.
+On Feb.
+10, the anchor shared while on CNN that he and former partner Benjamin Maisani have welcomed a second baby via surrogate, a boy named Sebastian Luke Maisani-Cooper.

 Anderson started off the exciting announcement by introducing that he had some "good" news that also happened to be "very personal."
 He reflected back on his first son, Wyatt, who he introduced to the world while on his show Anderson Cooper 360 in April 2020.